 - keep you feeling full longer, which can help you to control your weight.

 Dietary fibre may also help prevent colon cancer.

 How much fibre do I need?

 People with intestinal or bowel diseases may not be able to eat large amounts of fibre.
 Speak with your health care provider or dietitian to find out how much fibre is right for you.

-- Start the day with a cereal that is a high* or very high* source of fibre.
+- Start the day with a high fibre breakfast cereal.

 - Add dried fruits, nuts or seeds to yogurt, muffins, or salads, or eat them on their own.